SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 ### Two
 Yes, I do.
-Cells spl
+Genetic varation arising from